wanjira234/FREE-GEN-AI-BOOTCAMP-2025/sentence constructor/chat gpt/prompt.md

 -Do not provide particles in the vocabulary, student need to figure the correct particles to use.
 -the table of vocabulary should only have the following columns: Japanes, ramaji, english -Do not pprovideparticles in the vocabulary table, students need to figure out the correct particles to use.
+- Ensure tha there are no repeats i.e. if miru verb is repeated twice only show it once.
+-If there is more than one versiion of the verb show the most common example.

 ### Sentence Structure
 - Do not provide particles in the sentence structure.